How to explain death to a child

 - Be patient.
 A child may not grasp the concept of death right away, so let them do so on their own time.
 Also, keep an eye on any changes in their mood and behavior in case there is something that seems out of the ordinary and should be addressed.

 - Use creative expression.
 Not every child will have the emotional intelligence and vocabulary to adequately describe how they’re feeling after a loss (and again, that’s completely normal and understandable).
 Suggest that they draw or paint how they’re feeling, or maybe act it out with dolls or other toys.
 Of course, if a child isn’t responding to this strategy, don’t force it and move on.

 - Find opportunities to build relationships.
 No, you are absolutely not trying to replace a parent, grandparent, or whoever else died.
-This is more about encouraging and assisting children to strengthen their relationships with others, like aunts, uncles, cousins, teacher, family friends, etc.
+This is more about encouraging and assisting children to strengthen their relationships with others, like aunts, uncles, cousins, teachers, family friends, etc.

 Explaining the death of a pet to a child

 When faced with the death of a beloved family pet, the best course of action is to be honest, concise, and not leave anything to vagueness.
 It’s important children understand, as best they can depending on their age, that the death is not temporary and they in no way caused the loss of the pet.

 Other things to consider may be: “How many experiences has your child had with death?
 How have you talked with him or her about death?
 What’s been seen on television?”
 Abigail McNamee, PhD, EdD, chair of the Department of Early Childhood and Childhood Education at City University of New York, tells WebMD.